coatespt/cursor-twitter/SESSION_NOTES.md

 ## Ongoing  Items
-- Comments Key areas need to be commented to keep out don't touch, etc.
+- Comments key areas need to be commented to keep out don't touch, etc.

 - Testing has been neglected.
 Make tests around everything.

 - More fully populating the token_filters.txt file.
 Check the busywords in the logs and see what else jumps out.
 This may be nearly done.
+Apostrophized words may need to be added.

 ## Major: Improving Busy Word Detection Quality with Computing Redundantly